Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-meta-data.markdown

 ---
 type: post123
-title:  Data Type Meta Data
+title:  Data Type Metadata
 categories: XAP123, OSS
 weight: 1100
 parent: the-gigaspace-interface-overview.html
 ---

-XAP provides the ability to obtain and modify class meta data of objects stored in the Space during runtime.
+XAP provides the ability to obtain and modify class metadata of objects stored in the Space during runtime.

-# Meta data discovery
+# Metadata Discovery

 The actual class names are discovered with the **Admin interface**  through the `Space` interface.